kubeflow/website/content/en/docs/components/serving/bentoml.md

 +++
 title = "BentoML"
-description = "Model serving with BentoML" weight = 40
+description = "Model serving with BentoML" weight = 45
 +++

-{{% stable-status %}}

-## Model serving with BentoML

-In this guide, we will demo serving a scikit-learn based iris classifier model with BentoML on a Kubernetes cluster.
-The same deployment steps is also applicable for models trained with other machine learning frameworks, see more BentoML examples [here](https://docs.bentoml.org/en/latest/examples.html).
+This guide demonstrates how to serve a scikit-learn based iris classifier model with BentoML on a Kubernetes cluster.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples [here](https://docs.bentoml.org/en/latest/examples.html).